rbowen/presentations/raising_bar_presentations/slides.md

 ???

 I should believe that you are excited about your point.
+Or at least that you care about it passionately.

 If you are not excited about your topic, I won't be either.
 Convince me this is the most exciting thing I'm going to see this week.